makelinux/performance/README.md

 * The accuracy of results is unknown.
 * And it is need waste a lot of time to run utilities to achieve reliable results.

+**Features:**

 ## Simplicity

 Simple command line interface, simple usage and simple implementation on C.

 ## Reliability

-Calculates accuracy estimation by formula:

-A = (max - min) / (4 * sqrt(N - 1))

-Accordingly Range rule for standard deviation and Standard error of the mean.

-With option stdev_tollerance, the tool runs till standard deviation is less than specified stdev_tollerance.
+Calculates standard deviation of mean with function gsl_rstat_sd_mean from GNU Scientific Library.
+The measurements continues till standard deviation is less than specified stdev_percent in percents from the mean value.
+The default value of stdev_percent is 10%.

 ## Batch scripting friendly

-Intermediate and finale standard deviation are prints to stderr to simplify usage of throughput results.
+Intermediate and final standard deviation are printed to stderr to simplify usage of throughput results.

 Option --quiet suppresses intermediate data and gives only final results.